suncoast-devs/handbook/lessons/full-stack-build-an-app/02-getting-started.md

 ## Validate the ERD

 Validate that this ERD supports the data on the wireframes we have generated in the previous step.
-See if you can identify what entities, and potentially what queries, generate the data on each of the pages.
-What data does the page need to operate?
-For instance, a page showing the details of a single restaurant will need the restaurant ID (which we'll likely get from the URL and React Router) while the main listing page will need a collection of many of the restaurants, perhaps filtered by a phrase.
+See if you can identify what entities and potentially what queries, create the data on each of the pages.
+What information does the page need to operate?
+For instance, a page showing the details of a single restaurant will require the restaurant ID (which we'll likely get from the URL and React Router) The main listing page will need a collection of many of the restaurants, perhaps filtered by a phrase.